In oriental cultures, the dragon is a symbol of nobility, eternal vitality, and cosmic strength.

 Do’s and don’ts when displaying the feng shui dragon statue at home:

-It is advisable to display the Dragon statue in the Southwest or Northeast direction in the living room or office in a business or trade store.
+It is advisable to place a Dragon statue in the Southwest or Northeast direction in a living room, office, or business store.
+Traditionally, it should be positioned on either side of the hall, living room, or home office.

-When decorating the dragon statue like that, it is a way to show the authority of the head and a good omen in diplomatic relationships, favorable for the mutual assistance or cooperation of the nobles.
+When decorated, the dragon statue shows the authority of the head and is a good omen in diplomatic relationships, favorable for the mutual assistance or cooperation of the nobles.

-Another tip to know is the dragon statue should be placed in a well-ventilated and clean location because the dragon is a free animal.
+Another tip is that the dragon statue should be placed in a well-ventilated and clean location because the dragon is a free animal.
 Places with good energy sources will promote the full effect of the feng-shui dragon.

-Things not to do when displaying feng-shui dragon statue
+Things not to do when displaying a feng-shui dragon statue

-Leaving the statue in the window or the corner of the house is not suitable for feng-shui dragon statues.
+Leaving the statue in the window or the corner of the house is unsuitable for feng-shui dragon statues.

 Do not place the dragon’s head towards the window.
-And, avoiding the dragon wooden statue behind the seat or facing the person sitting will make the power be blocked, against the fortune, fame, and career of the owner.
+Avoiding the wooden dragon statue behind the seat or facing the person sitting will block its power against the owner’s fortune, fame, and career.

-If there is a dirty sewer in front of the store, don’t put the dragon statue, because it will make the dragon dirty.
+If there is a dirty sewer in front of the store, don’t put the dragon statue in it because it will make the dragon dirty.

 The dragon is an auspicious animal, but it is a powerful beast with strong countermeasures, so it is not suitable for people born in the year of the Dog, so it is not advisable to arrange a dragon image for dog-year people.